-It's no secret that the ketogenic (or keto) diet is very restrictive.
-However, planning out your meals in advance and packing healthy keto snacks to take on the go is the key to maintaining this low-carb lifestyle — and burning major fat!
+It's no secret the ketogenic (or keto) diet is very restrictive.
+However, planning out your meals in advance and packing healthy keto snacks to take on the go is the key to maintaining this low-carb lifestyle.

 You can feel great about chopping up veggies and dunking them in a creamy dip.
 "Cucumbers, celery, zucchini and mushrooms are all naturally low in carbohydrates and are great to be paired with a low-carb dip," says Bede.
-Try this rich, creamy artichoke dip from Ruled.me, which is high in fats, low in carbs and full of flavor.
+Try this Ricotta, Lemon and Walnut Dip recipe that's high in fats, low in carbs and full of flavor.

 Plus, the veggies provide important vitamins and minerals and boast a high water content to keep you hydrated.
-According to a July 2014 study published in Nutrients, a common side effect of the keto diet is dehydration, so eating foods that boost hydration levels, in addition to drinking plenty of water, can counteract the effects.
+A common side effect of the keto diet is dehydration, according to a July 2014 study published in Nutrients, so eating foods that boost hydration levels and drinking plenty of water can help counteract the effects.

 You can also spice up your snack by coating nuts in unsweetened cocoa, says Dana Angelo White, RD.
-"Roast raw almonds on a sheet pan to release their oils, and then dust with some unsweetened cocoa powder and a sprinkle of sea salt," she says.
+"Roast raw almonds on a sheet pan to release their oils, and then dust with some unsweetened cocoa powder and a sprinkle of sea salt."
 Then, all you have to do is store them in an airtight container, portion out for the week and you're set!

 Feel free to enjoy a serving with some cheese, unsweetened Greek yogurt or a stick of beef jerky if you need a little something extra.

 3. Low-Carb Bars

 Generally, granola bars are off-limits when on the keto diet.
 However, this granola bar recipe by Food Faith Fitness got a keto makeover — the bars are sugar-free and low in carbs.